medvedevgroup/HowDeSBT/tutorial/README.md

 (5) Run a batch of queries.

-We use "sabutan query" to search the tree for "hits" for query sequences.
+We use "howdesbt query" to search the tree for "hits" for query sequences.
 The input here is in fasta format, including headers for each sequence.
 Names from the headers are used in the output to identify a query.

-For backward compatibility with earlier tools, sabutan can also recognize a fasta-like file that contains no headers.
+For backward compatibility with earlier tools, howdesbt can also recognize a fasta-like file that contains no headers.
 In that case, each input line is considered as a separate query sequence, and in the output the sequence itself is used in place of the query name.